National Anthem (Lana Del Rey song): Critical reception

 Vocally, NME observed that Del Rey sings like a "perfect mannequin" on "National Anthem", criticizing the track for baldly revisiting the beat-driven chorus of "Born to Die".
 Further, NME praised certain elements of the track, saying: "As she sings of a relationship of a well-heeled man and a blank canvas woman, she invokes not only the dreamland of the monied classes (The Hamptons) and their could-be motto 'Money is the anthem of success' but also invokes the spectre of Vietnam with a reference to 'The Queen Of Saigon'."
 Digital Spy called the running theme of Born to Die, "demonic Stepford moll", which "National Anthem" fit into.
 The track was praised for having a: "laconic, anaesthetised vocal that conjures up images of her swigging from a bottle of Hendricks.
 There's a deep sadness underneath the sweeping string section and gangster hip-hop beats, but it's the chorus's fleeting glimpse of euphoria that'll keep you coming back."

 On the Fourth of July, the song gains more attention due to its name being reminiscent of the American National Anthem.
-In 2017, the song received 58x times the amount of normal daily views on July 4.
+On 4 July 2017, the song received 58x times the daily average number of views.

 Music video

 Background and development

 The music video for "National Anthem" was directed by Anthony Mandler in May 2012.
 It premiered on June 27, 2012.
 Mandler stated the concept was Del Rey's and that she was "really interested in exploring this loss of innocence, this idea that what you think you're experiencing is maybe not what it's always going to be.
 Because when you say 'Kennedy,' that immediately evokes something, just like when I say 'It's a Romeo and Juliet story.'
 So I think using that power, that pedigree of the story is a really fascinating place to show the loss of something, the breakdown of something."

 Mandler described the video as being seen "through [Onassis'] eyes, seeing this kind of castle crumble in the moment, and that shot where she's coming up out of the car, and the pain in her eyes, that destruction, it's like the whole castle is crumbling around her."
 Del Rey cited the video as "definitely the most beautiful thing" she's ever done.
 Del Rey wrote the treatment for herself and ASAP Rocky saying "he'd be really perfect to star in it."

-The video was premiered on June 27, 2012 through Noisey magazine's YouTube channel.
+The video was premiered on June 27, 2012, through Noisey magazine's YouTube channel.